samtreetw/TW-DI/README.md

 # TW-DI
-To run the code in local tomecat, please edit your context.xml in /conf Line:21 ~ Line:25
+To run the code in local tomecat, please edit your context.xml in /conf Line:21 ~ Line:25, change D:\gitProject\DI\TW-DI\allfoot.db to your local path {code}
-{code}
 <Context>